SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: EXPERIMENTS AND RESULTS

 \subsection{Experimental methods}

-To validate our approach we conducted an exploratory study, assessing how accurately the system works across tasks, scenarios, and users.
+To validate our approach, we conducted an exploratory study to assess how accurately the system works across tasks (requests), scenarios, and users.

 {\textbf{Technical setup.}} The experimental setup included a microphone, a speaker, and an Azure Kinect camera.
-The microphone captured user speech, and we processed it using Google Speech-to-Text \footnote{\url{https://cloud.google.com/speech-to-text}}.
+The microphone captured user speech, processed by Google Speech-to-Text .
 Object poses and identities were estimated using ArUco markers.
 Additionally, the camera tracked the user's posture, including head orientation.
-With this information, the gaze history was obtained using the parameters listed in Table \ref{tab:parameters} following the method described in Section \ref{sec:gaze}.
+In this work, head orientation was used as a proxy for gaze direction \cite{Andrist2017}.
+At each sampling instant, we computed the head's forward direction and evaluated its angular deviation with respect to each object in the scene using the estimated Axis‐Aligned Bounding Box (AABB).
+For each object, the minimum angular deviation between the head direction and sampled surface points on the AABB was computed.
+Objects were then ranked accordingly, with the smallest deviations indicating the most likely foci of attention.
+Gaze history was then obtained using an angular threshold $\theta_{th}=8^{\circ}$, a fixation duration threshold $T_{th}=100$~ms, a distance between surface points of 5~mm, and a temporal merging window of 160~ms. The same framework could be instantiated with eye-tracking or camera-based gaze target detection methods \cite{tonini2023object,hanifi2024pipeline}.

-As LLM we used OPENAI's gpt-4-0125-preview \footnote{\url{https://github.com/openai/openai-python}}, operating with a temperature of $10^{-8}$.
-It received Semantic Scanpath input for each turn, where gaze history entailed fixation segments detailing objects viewed and fixation durations.
+As the LLM, we used OPENAI's gpt-4-0125-preview, operating with a temperature of $10^{-8}$.
+It received Semantic Scanpath input for each turn, where gaze history entailed fixation segments detailing viewed objects and fixation durations.
 The LLM called the tools, and the results from these tool executions were also fed back to the LLM.
 This evaluation did not involve the action tools, as the focus was on how the LLM resolves ambiguities in user requests by using the proposed representation.
-A later section presents a qualitative evaluation where the robot executes the action tools inferred from user requests.
+While the system only speaks out what it intends to do during data collection, Section \ref{sec:robot} presents a qualitative evaluation where the robot executes the action tools inferred from user requests.